what we have done ..1984 – 2023

 Throughout this time the Trust has provided support and assessments to Deaf children and adults on behalf of families, Local Authorities, Solicitors and Police.

-You can access many of these reports on our Reports page
+You can access many of the project reports on our Downloads page (obviously not the legal cases or police work…)